-Explore the full insider trade history of Hawkeye Acquisition, Inc., a publicly traded company based in United States.
-Shares are quoted on US US, under the supervision of SEC (Form 4).
-Operating in the Media & Communication sector, Hawkeye Acquisition, Inc. has logged 32 public disclosures.
-The latest transaction was reported on 7 December 2021 — Disposition.
+Follow the Hawkeye Acquisition, Inc. stock price and the full directors' dealings record of the company, a listed equity based in United States.
+Shares trade on US US, under the supervision of SEC (Form 4).
+Operating in the Media & Communication sector, Hawkeye Acquisition, Inc. has logged 32 reports.
+The latest transaction was disclosed on 7 December 2021 (Disposition).
 Among the most active insiders: FRAZIER MEREDITH D MELL.
-The full history is free.
+All data is free.

 25 of 32 declarations